Saurabhik/sharepricetargets/_posts/2024-10-17-NBCC-share-price-target-2025.md

  FROM sys.tables
  WHERE [name] = 'SomeTable'
  ```
-add may be some more text
+add may be some more text 'inline code'.